Placeblock/CommandAPI/README.md

 </dl>
 RequiredArgumentBuilder needs an ArgumentType, at example, <br />
-/msg [player] [msg] <- This is an Argument of Type String When the Player types a command, the parser tries to parse arguments into their Types.
+/msg [player] [msg] <- This is an Argument of Type String When the Player types a subCommand, the parser tries to parse arguments into their Types.
 You can create your own CustomArgumentType by implementing ArgumentType.

 ###  You can use these two Builders to build your Command, or if you want to, define your own: